Background and activities

 Background: Cognitive neurophysiology and medicine

-Medical doctor (NTNU)
+Medical doctor (NTNU) with research programme

 Medical Internship (St. Olavs Hospital and Røros Medical Centre).